FELICITY: Promoting sustainable investments in climate-friendly urban infrastructure

-Title: Financing Energy for Low-carbon Investment – Cities Advisory Facility (FELICITY)
+Title: Financing Energy for Low-Carbon Investment – Cities Advisory Facility (FELICITY)

 Overall term: 2017 to 2021

-International financial institutions (IFIs) as the European Investment Bank (EIB) have been providing financing in order to realise emission reduction potential in urban infrastructure.
-However, IFIs see insufficient use of these funds or severely delayed disbursements.
-Cities and municipalities often lack the institutional framework as well as the know-how to develop projects that meet their high standards.
-The IFIs, on the other hand, may lack the appropriate instruments to adequately address project preparation and implementation with advisory services and capacity development for the relevant stakeholders at sub-national level.
+International financial institutions such as the European Investment Bank (EIB) have been providing funding for years in order to realise emission reduction potential through sustainable green infrastructure.
+Up to now, however, there has been insufficient demand for these funds and delays in their disbursement.
+Cities and municipalities often lack the prerequisites and know-how to develop projects that meet the standards of international financiers.
+The financial institutions, on the other hand, often lack the appropriate instruments to adequately advise on the preparation and implementation of investment projects and to develop partner capacities.
 The result is that the available financial resources are not optimally distributed and used.